Wearing Too Many Hats and Burning Out: How to Stop

 Stop thinking about what tasks cost to outsource.
 Start thinking about what they cost you to keep doing.

 That $15/hour VA isn’t an expense.
 They’re buying back your $200/hour time at a 93% discount.
-That’s the smartest money you’ll ever spend.
+That’s some of the smartest money you’ll ever spend.

 Here’s your today’s work: